 If you already have CarPlay enabled in your vehicle or are going to use an Apple-approved system, I would 100% recommend setting it up.
 However, if you’re going to use a 3rd party dongle, I recommend you consider it wisely.

 If you regularly use your car to commute on long journeys, for instance, it’s probably best to just stick to wired CarPlay as it’ll keep your iPhone charged and work flawlessly.

 But if you are using your car frequently, hopping in and out on short trips, then wireless CarPlay would be a great decision, so you won’t have to be plugging your phone in all the time.

-Generally, from 2019 onwards, certain car manufactures have wireless CarPlay as standard.
+Generally, from 2019 onwards, certain car manufacturers have wireless CarPlay as standard.
+This wasn’t a default feature when CarPlay first came out.
 However, if you are unsure, you can check your car manufacturer’s website, which should outline which models come with wireless CarPlay or if it comes as an extra.

 The following models have wired carplay (some are also wireless), which means, for the most part, you’ll be able to convert them with a third-party adapter such as the Carlinkit 3.0 Wireless CarPlay Adapter.